Before You Get Started

 - Transportation barriers for the care recipient are eliminated.

-Sometimes in-home care is coordinated by a broker, an individual or agency who agrees to recruit, provides basic training, and keeps a database of all respite providers.
-Families can be matched with a provider by calling the broker and are usually responsible for training, payment, and repeat scheduling.
-If you have a Lifespan Respite Program in your state, they will be able to assist you in finding providers, payment resources and training options.
+Sometimes in-home care is coordinated by an agency that agrees to recruit, provides basic training, and keeps a database of all respite providers.
+Families can be matched with a provider by calling the agency and are usually responsible for training, payment, and repeat scheduling.
+If you have a Lifespan Respite Program or a State Respite Coalition in your state, they will be able to assist you in finding providers, payment resources, and training options.
+Online services, such as Care.com, Rewarding Work, or state online direct care worker registries, can help you find an independent respite provider that you hire and train yourself.

 Listed here are some of the typical models used in in-home respite.